Friday 28th September, 2018

 Papers for either track will be peer reviewed by 2-3 members of the programme committee.

-Please produce your paper using the ACM template and submit it to DLfM on EasyChair by 15th June 2018 (see IMPORTANT DATES).
+Please submit an abstract to EasyChair by 19th June, and produce your paper using the ACM template and submit it to DLfM on EasyChair by 24th June 2018 (see IMPORTANT DATES).

 All submitted papers must: